sphinx-contrib/confluencebuilder/doc/directives.rst

         :type: comma separated numbers

-        A comma-separated list of columns to use when displaying the macro to show in the JIRA table.
+        A comma-separated list of columns to use when displaying the macro to show in the Jira table.

         .. code-block:: rst